Chapter 3:

 I squint up at the sky.
 That… isn’t Earth.
 There’s a planet hanging up there with rings.
 Massive.
 Like someone pasted Saturn on the ceiling, crazy choice of a night light.

 The prop gun.
 Still here.
+For some odd bizzare reason.

 Then I hear it.
 Faint, low at first, a microwave?
+What the hell is a microwave—

 I turn.
 A dust cloud.
 Moving fast.

-Something’s riding over the sand, floating just above it.
+Something’s gliding over the sand, floating just above it.
 It’s got a long frame, a wide base, and some kind of metal undercarriage kicking up sand behind it.
 No wheels.
 No treads.
 I don’t know what it is, but it’s fast, cutting through the desert valley with ease.

 I wave both hands.